akielaries/dist-fs/README.md

 This is a **rough** draft of a project idea for a distributed filesystem that replace our (Chico and I's) need for dropbox.

+## Some things for me to do
+- Figure out how to make the raspberry pi accessible from outside my network for chico to talk to
+- Guide to get started

 ## Details